What Is Epithelial Mesothelioma?

 Get Your Free Guide

 The epithelioid mesothelioma prognosis is better than the outlook for biphasic and sarcomatoid cells.
-Epithelioid cells respond the best to treatment.
-They don’t spread as quickly as the other cell types, translating into longer survival.
-Some patients who receive multimodal therapy using two or more treatments live longer.
+Epithelioid cells respond the best to treatment and don’t spread as quickly as the other cell types, which translates into longer survival.

 The 5-year survival rate for epithelioid pleural mesothelioma is 12%.
-A peritoneal mesothelioma study found a median survival of 55 months in epithelioid patients.
-Those with sarcomatoid or biphasic cells had a median survival of 7 to 13 months.
+A peritoneal mesothelioma study showed a median survival of 55 months for patients with epithelioid cells whereas patients with sarcomatoid or biphasic cells had a median survival of 7 to 13 months.

 Epithelioid patients live 200 days longer on average than patients with other cell types.
-The average life expectancy of epithelial mesothelioma patients is 18 months.
-Duration of asbestos exposure can also affect prognosis and life expectancy.
-Early detection and diagnosis at a younger age improve the prognosis.
+The average life expectancy of epithelial malignant mesothelioma patients is 18 months.
 The overall survival of all cell types drops when the disease metastasizes or spreads.

 Common Questions About Epithelioid Mesothelioma